johnb30/PredPatt/api/rest/README.md

 ParseyPredFace
 ==============

-This repo contains the resources required to build an API around PredPatt and Google's SyntaxNet/DRAGNN/ParseyMcParseface.
+This repo contains the resources required to build a REST API around PredPatt and Google's SyntaxNet/DRAGNN/ParseyMcParseface.
 The build instructions for the SyntaxNet Docker image are currently (7.21.17) broken, so this repo makes use of the pre-built image.